Wayne Mardle: Commentary

 Mardle made his commentating debut for the PDC at the 2011 PDC World Darts Championship, working alongside Sid Waddell in a few matches.
 He also co-presented some of the event with Dave Clark and predicting some of the match results with Rod Harrington and Eric Bristow.
 Mardle continued his analyzing and commentary career at the 2011 Premier League Darts apart from weeks 3, 5, 9, 10, 11 and 14.

 He continued his commentary career in the 2012 PDC World Darts Championship, where he co-commentated on every night of the televised event.
 He has since become a regular on all Sky televised tournaments both as a commentator during matches and as the main pundit in the studio portions of the show.
 During the World Championships Mardle also has regular segments where he rewards crowd participation, either dancing, fancy dress outfits or funny signs, with a "Wayne's World" T-shirt.

-Mardle has been a keen advocate for the support of players suffering from Dartitis.
-In 2013, Mardle spoke about former 5 Time World Champion Eric Bristow and outlined that Dartitis was "the fear of throwing the dart" and emphasised how it "must've been awful" for Bristow.
-In 2017, Mardle supported Berry van Peer following a severe case of Dartitis during the Grand Slam of Darts in Wolverhampton.
-Despite this setback Mardle has outlined that Van Peer has "bounce back-ability" and has the potential to be a future World Champion.